 The Management Board informs the Supervisory Board regularly, in due time and comprehensively in line with the principles of diligent and faithful accounting in accordance with the law and the reporting duties specified by the Supervisory Board.

-It submits the corporate planning for the coming fiscal year to the Supervisory Board as well as the midterm and strategic planning.
+The CEO submits the corporate planning for the coming fiscal year to the Supervisory Board as well as the midterm and strategic planning, which also includes sustainability targets.
 The Chairman of the Management Board informs the Supervisory Board Chairman without delay of important events that are essential for the assessment of the situation and the development of the company or for the management of the company as well as of any shortcomings that occur in the monitoring systems.

 The Management Board requires the approval of the Supervisory Board for certain important transactions.
 Transactions and measures that require Supervisory Board approval are submitted in good time to the Supervisory Board, or to one of its committees where particular powers are delegated to them.
 The Management Board members are obliged to disclose any conflicts of interest to the Supervisory Board without delay and to inform the other Management Board members accordingly.

 Important transactions between the company, on the one hand, and the Management Board members as well as persons they are close to or companies they have a personal association with, on the other, require the approval of the Supervisory Board.
-The internal procedure put in place by the Supervisory Board to evaluate these transactions is set out in the Report of the Supervisory Board.
+The internal procedure put in place by the Supervisory Board to evaluate these transactions is set out in the section entitled The Supervisory Board.

 Recruitment of Members of Executive Bodies